20 months of living in London

 Not being able to pass people on the sidewalk because it’s too busy.

-Finding your Oyster card in your bag when you're about to miss the train.
+Not finding your Oyster card in your bag when you're about to miss the train.

 Being underground during a 1 hour commute.